Treasury Report on Receivables (TROR)

 TROR is being revised to support Section 5 of the Digital Accountability and Transparency Act (DATA Act), Pub.
 L. 113-101.
 Federal agencies must refer eligible debt that is more than 120 days delinquent to Treasury for administrative offset.
 The revision places new TROR reporting requirements on federal agencies, effective the 1st quarter of fiscal year 2016.

-The training will explain the new reporting requirements and will provide instructions for completing the revised TROR report.
-The training will also offer guidance for reporting and managing agencies' delinquent debt in accordance with the Debt Collection Improvement Act of 1996 (DCIA) and other debt collection authorities.
+This training includes an overview of the new reporting requirements, along with guidance for reporting and managing agencies' delinquent debt in accordance with the Debt Collection Improvement Act of 1996 (DCIA) and other debt collection authorities.

 Hosted by: Debt Collection